best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 In order of increasing scale, the main layers of testing covered here will be:

-* Unit testing - assuring that functions or class methods perform as expected
+* Function level testing - assuring that functions or class methods perform as expected
 * Integration testing - assuring that multiple units interact with each other as expected
 * End-to-end or system testing - verifying that a complete system meets its requirements

 The time taken to develop and run individual tests roughly increases down this list.

-[Acceptance testing](https://en.wikipedia.org/wiki/Acceptance_testing) is often considered as an additional level, but is not covered here.
+[Acceptance testing](https://en.wikipedia.org/wiki/Acceptance_testing) is often considered as an additional level (namely, tests written from the customer's perspective), but is not covered here.

+Note that tests are often referred to as "unit tests" - but this is to remind us that each test should operate as a unit (as defined by Kent Beck in the seminal "Test Driven Development: By Example"):
+* tests should not impact any other tests
+* tests do not rely on other tests to run
+* tests should not leave any trace behind in the system (it is left "undamaged" - the test sweeps up after itself)

 The following sections will climb through these layers of testing.
 Please note that the principles covered early on also apply at subsequent levels.